-Congratulations to our First Prize winner, Marc Fishman!
+Congratulations to our First Prize winner, Jillian Coscio!

 The Long Island Philharmonic’s Young Artist Competition, an integral part of the Orchestra’s commitment to Arts-In-Education, alternately focuses on instruments in one of three disciplines: Piano, Strings, or Woodwinds & Brass.
 The competition offers aspiring young Long Island musicians an opportunity to achieve the recognition of their peers, the public, and the distinguished panel of judges.

-Marc made his debut performance with the Long Island Philharmonic at their Annual Gala at Oheka Castle on May 3, 2012.
+Jillian will maker her debut performance with the Long Island Philharmonic at their Annual Gala at Oheka Castle on April 22, 2015.

 From L-R: Jack Russell, President of the Board of the Directors; David Stewart Wiley, Music Director & Conductor; Jillian Coscio, 2015 First Prize Winner; BJ Karpen, oboist with the Long Island Philharmonic; Joanne Spencer, Program Specialist-Arts in Education at Nassau BOCES